geopython/stetl/docs/code.rst

 Main Entry Points
 -----------------

-There are two main entry points through which Stetl can be called.
+There are several entry points through which Stetl can be called.
+The most common is to use the commandline script `bin\stetl`.
+This command should be available after doing an install.

+In some contexts like integrations you may want to call Stetl via Python.
+The entries are then.

 .. automodule:: stetl.main
    :members: